semerda/SimpleHamburgerMenu/README.md

-# Week 4 - *Simple Hamburger Menu*
+# Simple Hamburger Menu

-**Using Green, Blue and Pink slides to demonstrate how to create a Hamburger Menu in Swift 3.
+Using Green, Blue and Pink slides to demonstrate how to create a Hamburger Menu in Swift 3.

 ## License